graphitical/RibbonSim/README.md

+# RibbonSim example project

+A toroid project example showing how to interface with the simulator.
+Compile the project using the standard cmake routine:

+    mkdir build
+    cd build
+    cmake ..
+    make

+If you encounter an error regarding viewer.core, change the files in question from "viewer.core" to "viewer.core()"

+This should find and build the dependencies and create a 'rods_bin' binary.

 # libigl example physics project

 A blank project example showing how to set up a simple physical simulation using libigl and cmake.
 Based on Alec Jacobson's libigl example project.
 This project contains some boilerplate that sets up a physical simulation to run in its own thread, with rendering provided by libigl.